splunk/observability-workshop/docs/monitoring-as-code/index.md

     export REALM={==REALM e.g. us1==}
     ```

-Initialize Terraform and upgrade to the latest version of the SignalFx Terraform Provider
+Initialize Terraform and upgrade to the latest version of the Splunk Terraform Provider

 !!! note "Upgrading the SignalFx Terraform Provider"
     You will need to run this command each time a new version of the SignalFx Terraform Provider is released.
 You can track the releases on [GitHub](https://github.com/terraform-providers/terraform-provider-signalfx/releases){: target=_blank}.